-- What is rabies?
+- What Is It?

-- Animal vaccinations and postexposure prophylaxis protocols have nearly eradicated rabies in the U.S.
+- Animal vaccinations and post-exposure prophylaxis protocols have nearly eradicated rabies in the U.S.

 What is rabies?